Tushar-9802/DPDPA/readme.md

 **As the tool's user, you have the right to:**

-* Access: View all your stored assessments at any time
+* Access: View all your stored assessments and documents at any time
 * Correction: Edit assessment data if errors occur
-* Erasure: Delete individual assessments or entire database
+* Erasure: Delete individual assessments, documents, or entire database
 * Portability: Export all data to Excel format

 **How to exercise your rights:**